acbsp/bonafide.guru/en/contents.rst

 directly from Divine mouths of |SP|.
-The reason is that we try to communicate with |SP| listening to Him by the agency of such teachers, who’s self invented philosophy of *guru-tattva*\ disagrees with *siddhanta*\ installed by Srila Prabhupada.
-Thereby they delude us regarding the true position of Srila Prabhupada and our relations with Him.
+The reason is that we try to communicate with |SP| listening to Him by the agency of such teachers, who’s self invented philosophy of *guru-tattva*\ disagrees with *siddhanta*\ installed by |SP|.
+Thereby they delude us regarding the true position of |SP|
+and our relations with Him.
 Such "gurus" do not only shade
 |SP| with themselves but also move us further and further
 away from Him.